jcwang-gh/EFA-GS/README.md

 # Citation

-If you find our work helpful, eel free to give us a star ⭐ or cite us using:
+If you find our work helpful, feel free to give us a star ⭐ or cite us using:

 ```
 @misc{wang2025lowfrequencyfirsteliminatingfloating,